alan-hamm/DataPulse-dev/README.md

    6. **RAM Allocation and Management**

-      SpectraSync is memory-intensive, especially when handling large datasets or high batch sizes.
+      DataPulse is memory-intensive, especially when handling large datasets or high batch sizes.
 Setting a high memory_limit in the Dask LocalCluster configuration is recommended if system RAM allows.
 For optimal memory usage:

       -  Adjust memory_limit based on available system RAM and the expected load.
 As a rule of thumb, ensure that memory_limit per worker is balanced with the total number of workers to avoid exceeding system memory.
       -  Monitor RAM usage in the Dask dashboard.
 If you notice frequent memory spills or high memory consumption, consider reducing base_batch_size or max_batch_size.